codingMustache/codingMustache/README.md

 ## Joke of the Day

-What's the difference between a poorly dressed man on a tricycle and a well dressed man on a bicycle?
-Attire.
+What has a bed that you can’t sleep in?
+A river.

 ## Daily Trivia

-What does the &quot;MP&quot; stand for in MP3?
+What major programming language does Unreal Engine 4 use?
- 1. Music Player
+ 1. Assembly
- 2. Multi Pass
+ 2. C++
- 3. Micro Point
+ 3. ECMAScript
- 4. Moving Picture
+ 4. C#

 <details>
   <summary>Answer</summary>
-  Moving Picture
+  C++
 </details>